talmai/reditr/README.md

 5. You are ready to dev!

 # GNU License
 Reditr is free and open.
-We work on Reditr completely for fun and so we're developing it under the GNU general publice license.
+We work on Reditr completely for fun and so we're developing it under the GNU General Public License.
 To read the GNU GENERAL PUBLIC LICENSE under which our software abides by, please see the file LICENSE.

 # Colour Guide
 ![Color palette](https://dl.dropboxusercontent.com/s/j9r547mygvm6qm3/Screenshot%202015-10-31%2013.53.03.png?dl=0)